naz-hage/ntools/docs/index.md

 ## Software Tools Collection

 This repository contains a collection of software tools specifically designed to automate various build and test tasks on Windows clients.
 Whether you are a developer working on your local machine or using GitHub Actions for continuous integration, these tools will greatly simplify your workflow and enhance your productivity.
-The early release is provide build, test and deploy .NET core deskop and web applications.
+This release facilitates build, test and deploy of .NET core deskop and web applications.
 This can be extended to other languages and platforms in the future.

 With the `ntools`, you can effortlessly: